NFull/animal-shelter-management/README.md

 - **Admin:** Can view all animals, their health requirements, and their health markers.
 Can add new animals, health requirements, and health markers, and can update all animals/health requirements/health markers.
 Is allowed to remove any animal, as well as their corresponding health requirements/health markers, from the database

 ### Postman Documentation
-Postman Documentation for this REST API can be found through this link: **[link](https://documenter.getpostman.com/view/52397591/2sBXitD7UE)**
+Postman Documentation for this REST API can be found through this link: **[Postman Documenation](https://documenter.getpostman.com/view/52397591/2sBXitD7UE)**

 ### Testing
 Use the following sample requests to test the API: